 While sad, it's true that black cats are often looked over for adoption mostly because of the superstition that black cats are 'unlucky'.

 If you go to adopt a cat, pick a black one, they are great pets!
 I previously had a black cat and he was the most precious and lovable cat that I ever owned.

 In fact, he had 4 of them while he lived in the White House.
 Lincolns cat, Tabby, was the first of several White House cats.

 When his wife was asked "What is your husbands hobby?" her reply would always be "Cats".

-Lincoln noticed three stray kittens in a telegraph hut.
-Picking them up and placing them in his lap, he asked about their mother.
+One day, Lincoln noticed three stray kittens in a telegraph hut.
+After picking them up and placing them in his lap, he asked about their mother.
 When informed that their mother was dead, he made sure they were fed and found a good home.